 Three Risks on the Horizon

-The impact on Japanese companies is not just about a single transaction being suspended.
-There are deeper, more structural risks underneath.
+The impact of this measure on Japanese companies is not the simple matter of a single transaction being suspended.
+Deeper, more structural risks lie underneath.

-If you source critical components or materials from companies on the restricted list, continuing operations may become difficult.
-If a substitute supplier can be found quickly, that helps.
-But if the items are specialty products that can only be made in Japan or by a specific company, production line stoppages or product development delays become unavoidable.
+The first is supply chain disruption.
+If you source critical components or materials from a designated entity, continuing your business may become difficult.
+If a substitute supplier can be found quickly, that helps, but if the item is a specialty product available only in Japan or made only by a specific company, production line stoppages or delays in product development become unavoidable.
+With nuclear fuel and pyrotechnics makers added in the second wave, the range of industries affected has widened further.

-China's government has commented that "honest companies that comply with the law have nothing to worry about," but I think taking that at face value is too optimistic.
-Just as the US Export Administration Regulations (EAR) introduced the Affiliates Rule, automatically extending restrictions to subsidiaries in which a listed company holds 50 percent or more of shares, there is every reason to expect China's regulations to similarly cascade into affiliated companies over time.
+The third is the domino effect of expanding regulation.
+The Chinese government has commented that honest companies that comply with the law have nothing to worry about, but taking this at face value is too optimistic.
+The fact that the scope doubled in just four months between the first and second waves tells you the regulation may well keep expanding.
+Just as the US Export Administration Regulations (EAR) introduced an Affiliates Rule that automatically extends restrictions to subsidiaries in which a listed company holds 50 percent or more of the shares, there is ample room for China's regulations to cascade into affiliated companies as well.

-The Symmetry with the April 21, 2026 Three Principles on Defense Equipment Transfer Amendment
+The "Symmetry" with the April 21, 2026 Amendment of the Three Principles on Defense Equipment Transfer

-Here is the most important point in this May update.
-When discussing China's measures targeting Japan, treating them in isolation from Japan's amendment of the Three Principles on Defense Equipment Transfer means looking at only half of reality.
+When discussing China's restrictions targeting Japan, treating them in isolation from Japan's amendment of the Three Principles on Defense Equipment Transfer is, in my view, seeing only half of reality.

-This is not a coincidence.
-Japan and China are exchanging blows on the same table, each issuing regulations that target the other side's supply chain and defense industry.
+Japan's step toward becoming a country that can export weapons and China's listing of Japanese companies are happening in parallel at almost the same time.
+Each side, Japan and China, is exchanging blows on the same table with regulations aimed at the other side's supply chain and defense industry.
 For export control practitioners, the era when it was enough to watch only the regulations of your counterparty country is over.
 China's sanctions list and Japan's licensing regime now have to be viewed in the same screening flow.
+For the Three Principles themselves, see Three Principles on Defense Equipment Transfer: Complete Guide for a detailed overview.

 Five Practical Actions Every Corporate Export Control Practitioner Should Take Now